justpy-org/justpy/docs/tutorial/basic_concepts.md

 ## Tailwind and JustPy

-Another way to style elements on the web page is to use classes.
+Another way to style elements is to use classes.
 By default, instances of WebPage support all [Tailwind](https://tailwindcss.com/) classes.
 If you are familiar with CSS, checkout Tailwind.
 It is a joy to work with.
 You can also put your own CSS on a page by setting the `css` attribute of a page.